anmolitor/protoc-gen-elm/README.md

 This [`protoc`](https://developers.google.com/protocol-buffers/) plug-in generates [Elm](https://elm-lang.org/) modules from `.proto` specification files.
 The generated modules make use of the [elm-protocol-buffers](https://package.elm-lang.org/packages/eriktim/elm-protocol-buffers/latest/) library to handle the (de)serialization.
 They can be used to transmit bytes over HTTP(S) or via web-sockets.

-Remote Procedure Call (RPC) generation is supported but experimental.
-If you encounter issues, please open a issue.
-In the meantime, you can disable gRPC generation with the option `--elm_opt=grpc=false`.
+Remote Procedure Call (RPC) generation is supported and possible to disable with `--elm_opt=grpc=false`.
 If used, you need to add a dependency on the [elm-grpc](https://package.elm-lang.org/packages/anmolitor/elm-grpc/latest/) library.

 **Take a look [here](https://developers.google.com/protocol-buffers/) for a general introduction on Protocol Buffers.**